OCA/account-financial-tools/account_move_locking/README.rst

 Lock journal entries
 ====================

-This module adds the ability to lock journal entries for modification.
+This module adds the ability to lock journal entries for modification, based on date ranges.

 Usage
 =====

-In order to lock the journal entry, you need to follow this process:
+In order to lock the journal entries, you need to follow this process:

 * You need to post your entry, with the standard wizard Post Journal Entries (Invoicing -> Periodic Processing -> Draft Entries -> Post Journal Entries)
-* Then, you can use the wizard Lock Journal Entries (Invoicing -> Periodic Processing -> Draft Entries -> Lock Journal Entries)
+* Then, you can use the wizard Lock Date Range (Invoicing -> Configuration -> Date ranges -> Lock Date Range)

+You can unlock date ranges which are not of the "fiscal year" type, and also only lock specific journals on each date range.
+Locking the date will block every deletion, creation and modification of a journal entry or journal item (except for reconciliation).

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot